bf2fc6cc711aee1a0c2a/kas-installer/README.md

 1. Create and fill the KAS installer configuration file `kas-installer.env`.
 Minimally, the values identified as [required] in [kas-installer-defaults.env](kas-installer-defaults.env) must be configured.
 1. make sure you have run `oc login --server=<api cluster url|https://api.xxx.openshiftapps.com:6443>` to your target OSD cluster.
 You will be asked a password or a token
-1. Run the KAS installer `kas-installer.sh` to deploy and configure Managed Kafka Service
+1. Run the KAS installer `kas-installer.sh` to deploy and configure the Managed Kafka and Managed Connector Services
-1. Run `uninstall.sh` to remove KAS from the cluster.
-You should remove any deployed Kafkas before runnig this script.
+1. Run `uninstall.sh` to remove KAS and COS from the cluster.
+You should remove any deployed Kafkas before running this script.

 **Troubleshooting:** If the installer crashed due to configuration error in `kas-installer.env`, you often can rerun the installer after fixing the config issue.
 It is not necessary to run uninstall before retrying.

-## Installation Modes
+## Managed Kafka Installation Modes

+Installation mode applies only to the kas-fleet-manager.
+The cos-fleet-manager has a single install mode.

 ### Standalone